Check out our YouTube channel to see our independent and sponsor-free video reviews.

 Here are my key conclusions from these rim-tire measurements:

-* The actual width of the same size tubeless bike tires from different brands can measure very differently, especially for narrower tires on narrower rims at higher pressure and wider tires on wider rims at lower pressures.
-For example:
+* The actual width of the same labeled size tubeless bike tires from different brands measure very differently, especially on narrower rims at higher pressures and wider rims at lower pressures.

-* For rims with roughly the same outside width, those with a narrower inside width will make the actual width of 28mm tires narrower as well.
+* For rims with roughly the same outside width, those with a narrower inside width will make the actual width of the tires notably narrower.

-* Among 28mm tires, the Continental and Schwalbe measure about the same and notably narrower than the Michelin.
+* The Continental and Schwalbe measure about the same and notably narrower than the Michelin.

 2. Road feel